Apple Black: Reception

 In Kirkus Reviews, for Volume 1: "Neo Freedom", they wrote that as the first installment, it's "an inventive series opener with promise."
 In summary, Sano Bengote Tamashii is a young sorcerer who has just started attending a school for sorcerers called Newgarth.
 He has been isolated for most of his life and has trouble interacting with his classmates.
 There are rumors that Sano may be the one prophesied to bring salvation to the continent of Eden, which is trapped in a cycle of vengeance as the power of the Black wanes.
 The story is set in a complex and intricate world with magic and hierarchy and is told through a mix of color and black-and-white illustrations.
 The main characters are depicted as having light skin, while many of the secondary characters appear to be Black or South Asian.
 The story combines humor and action.
 Additionally, for Volume 2: "Sunny Eyes", they wrote that this volume is "a total rush for manga fans seeking something off the beaten path."
 The second volume of the manga series continues the story of young Sano, who has mysterious powers embodied in his ebony arm known as Arodihs, and the factions that are competing for control of these powers.
 A new character, Opal Wantmore, arrives on the scene and becomes involved in a rebel faction's plan to take over the young sorcerers' guild and use Sano and Arodihs for their own nefarious purposes.
 The plot is driven by action and includes many characters, some of whom are introduced abruptly.
 The illustrations in the book are in black and white and depict characters of various skin tones.
 A glossary is included to help explain some of the details of Sano's world, but it is hoped that this will be expanded in future volumes.
 The book is likely to be appealing to fans of manga for its diverse cast of characters and intricate plot.

-Eisner award winner, Sanford Greene, says Saturday AM's Commitment to serving as a gateway for talented black and brown creators in the visual style of manga is inspiring, with artists like WhytManga (Odunze Oguguo) and JeyOdin (Jonathan Mullins) and series like Apple Black and Clock Striker, I'm eager to see them embark on this new journey of bringing their vision to graphic novels and to readers around the world.
-French manga artist and creator of the Radiant series, Tony Valente, also says "Saturday AM Creators are diverse and so are the stories they tell!
+Eisner award winner Sanford Greene said that Saturday AM's commitment to serving as a gateway for creators in the visual style of manga was inspiring, and that with artists like WhytManga (Odunze Oguguo) and JeyOdin (Jonathan Mullins) and series like Apple Black and Clock Striker, he was "eager to see them embark on this new journey of bringing their vision to graphic novels and to readers around the world."
+French manga artist and creator of the Radiant series, Tony Valente, said: "Saturday AM Creators are diverse and so are the stories they tell!
 When you look at titles like Apple Black and Clock Striker - Dayum!
 They're like comfort food, giving you the shonen-type energy you crave when you're a shonen fan!"